rahul051296/ticket-bot/data/data.md

 - I'm busy
 - I'm swamped
 - I got things to do
-- how busy I am
+- I am very busy right now
 - I got work to do
 - I'm working
 - I don't have time for this